 - Category V Lighting (Vehicular traffic).
 This is lighting for roads where the visual requirements of motorists are dominant - eg, traffic routes.
-This category includes subcategories ranging from V1 to V5, which relate to the level of traffic on the road. - ▼ Category P Lighting (Pedestrian Areas).
-This is lighting for roads and other outdoor public spaces where the visual requirements of pedestrians are dominant - eg, local roads, outdoor shopping precincts, or outdoor carparks.
+This category includes subcategories ranging from V1 to V5, which relate to the level of traffic on the road among other things. - Category P Lighting (Pedestrian Areas).
+This is lighting for roads and other outdoor public spaces where the visual requirements of pedestrians are dominant - eg, local roads, outdoor shopping precincts, or outdoor carparks.8

-The appropriate lighting category, subcategory and requirements for the particular road or public space your RESA relates to must be determined by (or in consultation with) the appropriate authority concerned (eg, road and traffic authorities, local councils, etc).
+The appropriate lighting category, subcategory and requirements for the particular road or public space your RESA relates to must be determined by (or in consultation with) the appropriate authority concerned (eg, road and traffic authorities, local councils, Railcorp, etc).

-The lighting equipment installed as part of the lighting upgrade must comply with all parts of the AS/NZS 1158 series that are applicable to the road or public space where the upgrade will take place.4
+The lighting equipment installed as part of the lighting upgrade must comply with all parts of the AS/NZS 1158 series that are applicable to the road or public space where the upgrade will take place.9 Where the lighting upgrade deviates from the requirements of the AS/NZS 1158 series, these deviations must be justified, as required by the standard.10